phsete/PPK2forESP/README.md

 # PPK2 for ESP
-Toolkit to measure power consumption of ESP devices with Nordic Semiconductors PPK2
+Toolkit to measure power consumption and log events of ESP32 devices with Nordic Semiconductors PPK2.

 ## Usage
 ### Integrate a new Device that should be measured